MaximTyufyakov/geo_surveys_app/README.md

 - Local DB (load to the smartphone on demand, try load to the DB e.g. once every hour).
 - Map.
-- S3 and DB model to common file.

 ## Features